nlegewie/Replication-Dietrich-and-Sands-2023/README.md

 ### Input Data Requirements
 The `data/raw/` directory should contain:
-1. CSV files with trajectory data (format: `YYYYMMDD_HHMMSS_*.csv`)
+1. CSV files with trajectory data (format: `YYYYMMDD_HHMMSS_*_centered_marked.csv`)
-2. `Replications_DS_metadata.xlsx` containing experimental conditions and block information
+2. `Replication_DS_metadata.xlsx` containing experimental conditions and block information

 ## Utilities

-The `scripts/Replications_DS_utils.R` script contains all utility functions for data processing and analysis.
+The `scripts/Replication_DS_utils.R` script contains all utility functions for data processing and analysis.
 It will be sourced in the data processing and analysis scripts.

 ## Data Processing
-The data processing script (`3DSR_racial_avoidance_data processing.R`):
+The data processing script (`Replication_DS_data_processing.R`):
 1. Reads and cleans trajectory data
 2. Creates analysis corridors
 3. Calculates distances between participants and confederates